Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries/Docs/MvcLibraries.md

 - `ShapeResultExtensions`: Adds extensions methods generating placement strings on your shape description, such as `UseTab`.

-## `RouteModel`
+## `TypedRoute`

 This class provides a strongly typed way to generate local URLs for Orchard Core MVC actions.
 It uses lambda expressions to select the action and provide arguments.
-Use `RouteModel.CreateFromExpression<TClass>(...).ToString()` or the provided `OrchardHelper.Action` and `HttpContext.Action` extensions.
+Use `TypedRoute.CreateFromExpression<TClass>(...).ToString()` or the provided `OrchardHelper.Action` and `HttpContext.Action` extensions.
 If you also use our [UI Testing Toolbox](https://github.com/Lombiq/UI-Testing-Toolbox/) that has a `UITestContext.GoTo` extension method as well.